code-not-found/code-not-found.github.io/_posts/spring-jms/2018-12-21-spring-jms-topic-example.md

 1. A point-to-point domain that uses queues
 2. A publish-subscribe domain that uses topics

-This means that when you [use the JmsTemplate to send JMS messages]({{ site.url }}/spring-jms-jmstemplate-example.html) it can send to queues or topics but not both at the same time!
+This means that when you [use the JmsTemplate to send JMS messages]({{ site.url }}/spring-jms-jmstemplate-example.html), it can send to queues or topics but not both at the same time!

-The boolean property `pubSubDomain` is used to configure the JmsTemplate with knowledge of what JMS domain is being used.
-By default, the value of this property is false.
+The boolean property `pubSubDomain` is used to configure the `JmsTemplate` with knowledge of what JMS domain is being used.
+By default, the value of this property is <var>false</var>.
 This indicates that <var>queues</var> are used.

 As we want to send a message to a topic we need to update our `SenderConfig` configuration.
 Use the `setPubSubDomain()` method on the `JmsTemplate` to set `pubSubDomain` to <var>true</var>.